KimbaWLion/DiscordBaseballBot/README.md

   * Starting a new project, only a readme.
 Goal #1 is to get this to post to a discord server of my choosing.

 # Buglog
+* 3-8-18
+  * ~~MLB.com changed how they use `runner_on_base_status` in the linescore.
+Before it used to be a number 0-7 that said whether there were men on the bases, where 1 meant man on first, 3 meant man on third, 4 meant men on first and second, and 7 mean bases loaded.
+Now there are attributes `runner_on_1b`, `runner_on_2b`, and `runner_on_3b`, which lists which player_id is on each bag.~~
+    * I fixed this by calling tracking runner_on_1b instead of runner_on_base_status
+  * The urls are not splitting anymore by '\n'.
+I have no clue why, but it's messing with actually finding the URLs of the game, and splitting by a single space (' ') doesn't seem to be working.
 * 8-26-17
   * If a game event happens but there is no RBI, bot does not post an emoji about a run scored.
 An example of this is if a wild pitch scores a runner.
 The gameEvents JSON has "score: T", and I should try to find a way to use that to post when there are runs scored, not just when there are RBIs
 * 5-8-17